apache/trafficserver/doc/developer-guide/cache-architecture/architecture.en.rst

 #.
 The cache stripe is determined (based on the cache key).

-   The :term:`cache key` is used as a hash key in to an array of :cpp:class:`Vol` instances.
+   The :term:`cache key` is used as a hash key in to an array of :cpp:class:`Vol` instances by :func:`Cache::key_to_vol`.
 The construction and arrangement of this array is the essence of how volumes are assigned.

 #.
 The cache stripe directory :ref:`is probed <cache-directory-probe>` using the
    index key computed from the cache key.